 based on the context this label appears in.

 In the typical case that a label refers to the same repository from which

-it is used, the repository identifier may be abbreviated as
+it is used, the repo name part may be omitted.
+So, inside

 The second part of the label is the un-qualified package name